Nigel2392/wagtail-filerobot/README.md

    from wagtail.models import Page from wagtail.admin.panels import FieldPanel

-   from filerobot.widgets import FileRobotWidget from filerobot.blocks import FilerobotBlock as FilerobotBlock from filerobot.fields import FileRobotField as FileRobotImageField
+   from filerobot.widgets import FilerobotWidget from filerobot.blocks import FilerobotBlock as FilerobotBlock from filerobot.fields import FilerobotField as FilerobotImageField

    class HomePage(Page):